Autumn Budget 2018

 Whilst we cannot accurately predict what will be announced on Budget day, recent trends have resulted in a few predictions:

 - No longer scrapping Class 2 National Insurance

 - Changes to the operation of Capital Gains Tax on property sales

 - Removing the new residence Nil Rate Band or at least simplifying it

 - Changes to rules regarding regular gifts from income

 Of course, no one really knows what will be announced until Phillip Hammond makes the speech himself.

 At A4G, we’re all about the advice and not just the numbers.
-That's why our Tax Partner, Wes Mason, will be writing an exclusive summary immediately after the Chancellor’s speech in Spring and have it in your inbox on the very same day!
-In this summary, we will get to the heart of what the Spring Budget really means for you and your business, without all the biased news headlines.
+That's why our tax experts will be writing an exclusive summary immediately after the Chancellor’s speech and have it in your inbox on the very same day!
+In this summary, we will get to the heart of what the Autumn Budget really means for you and your business, without all the biased news headlines.